theJim69/RetroBatGameListComparator/README.md

 ---

-## 📋 Roadmap
+# 📋 Roadmap

-### Version 1.1
+## Version 1.1

 - Status bar
 - Context menu
-- Last folder history
+- Remember last opened folders
 - Improved progress reporting
+- Better UI polish

-### Version 2.0
+## Version 2.0

 - Automatic GameList synchronization
-- XML editing
+- XML editor
 - Automatic metadata updates

 ---

-## 🤝 Contributing
+# 🤝 Contributing

-Suggestions and pull requests are welcome.
+Suggestions, bug reports and pull requests are welcome.

-If you find a bug or have an idea for a new feature, feel free to open an issue.
+If you have an idea for a new feature, feel free to open an Issue.

 ---

-## 📄 License
+# 📄 License

 This project is licensed under the MIT License.